wp-plugins/tt-guest-post-submit/readme.txt

 * Field selection ability.
 * Multiple files can be uploaded for a post.
 Featured image can be set as well.
 * Better Captcha image.

+= 2.0 =

+* Published status was not working.
+It'd fixed now.